 The Presidential Awards for Excellence in Mathematics and Science Teaching are the nation's highest honors for mathematics and science teachers.
 The program recognizes teachers for their contributions to instruction and learning, as well as their ability to help students make progress in mathematics and science.
 Awardees serve as models for their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.

 Nomination and Application

 Applications are being accepted for teachers of grades K-6.
-Apply directly at www.paemst.org
+See eligibility criteria and apply online at www.paemst.org

 In addition to recognizing outstanding teaching in mathematics or science, the program provides teachers with an opportunity to build lasting partnerships with colleagues across the nation.
 This growing network of award-winning teachers serves as a vital resource for improving science, technology, engineering and mathematics education, and keeping America globally competitive.